pypr/pysph/docs/source/installation.rst

   $ export ZOLTAN_LIBRARY=/usr/lib/x86_64-linux-gnu
   $ export USE_TRILINOS=1

+You may also set these options in the configuration file described in :ref:`config-file`.

 Now depending on your setup you can install the Python related dependencies.
 For example with conda_ you can do::